Dexilant, 30 mg 28 pcs.

 Frequency unknown:

-Laryngeal swelling, feeling of tightness in throat.
+Swelling of the larynx, a feeling of tightness in the throat.

 Blood and lymphatic system disorders